openframeworks/ofBook/chapters/memory/chapter.md

 modifyParticle(p);
 ```

-`createParticle` created a new `Particle` in the heap, so even when createParticle finishes, that `Particle` still exists. ~~To use it outside of the function, pass a reference to it to other functions...~~ **[BD: I don't think that you need this]**
+`createParticle` created a new `Particle` in the heap, so even when `createParticle` finishes, that `Particle` still exists. ~~To use it outside of the function, pass a reference to it to other functions...~~ **[BD: I don't think that you need this]**

-So how can we say that we don't want to use that variable anymore? we use the keyword `delete`:
+So how can we say that we don't want to use a pointer anymore?
+We use the keyword `delete`:

 ```cpp
 Particle * p1 = new Particle;